 6. Get into direct communication

 Create opportunities for potential candidates to talk to you directly, e.g. by inviting them to ask you something – traditionally a particularly successful way of starting a conversation with your community.
+Social Media videos can be useful for this.
 Microsoft regularly features Live Videos on their Facebook Careers Page, where employees answer users’ questions.
 This format can be re-created quite easily, even if your budget is slightly smaller than Microsoft’s.

 7. Involve employees